cburggie/CBD2/README.md

 ### Reroll Recipes

-* Zod + 3 perfect gems + rare, set, or unique item -> new item of same type and rarity (maybe change to different runes or different gem counts)
+* Zod + 3 perfect gems + rare, set, or unique item -> new item of same type and rarity (might need balancing)

-### ANnihilus and Hellfire Torch
+### Annihilus and Hellfire Torch

 * 3 Keys -> Annihilus
 * 4 Essences + Annihilus -> Hellfire Torch

 ### Misc.
 Recipe Changes

-* small rejuv potion recipe does not need a gem.
+* removed rejuvenation potion recipes other than 3 small -> 1 full
+* resistance ring recipes don't need potions
+* ring and amulet recycling recipes have improved ilvl (now 100% player level)
+* removed the weird crafting recipes (eg. savage polearm recipe)
+* all gem and rune upgrade recipes are now 2 same quality -> 1 of +1 quality
-* rare socket recipe can use any ring (no longer just SoJ)
+* rare socket recipe can use any unique ring (instead of the Stone of Jordan)
+* normal item socketing recipes never roll 1
-* repair recipes also recharge and work on ethereal items
+* the repair recipes combined into one and work on ethereal items (needs test)
-* old repair and recharge recipes removed
 * removed pandemonium quest recipes

 ## To Do

-* allow replay of cow level somehow (give a boss a 'Cow Portal' drop?)
+* allow replay of cow level somehow (will abandon if it requires hexediting)
 * maybe change weapon to armor drop ratio from bosses
-* implement rarity upgrade recipe
+* implement rarity upgrade recipe (might be op af tho, maybe not)
-* nerf the change to the rare socket recipe to a unique ring (from any ring)